This post may contain affiliate links. Please read my disclosure and privacy policy.

 - ground cinnamon

-The recipe also uses plain water (I use filtered tap water).
+The gluten free bread recipe also uses plain water (I use filtered tap water).

 Sweetener Options